Battle of Makhnivka: Battle

 On 8 July, Cossacks and rebel peasants besieged Makhnivka.
-Cossacks successfully stormed and captured most of the fortress and were now besieging the castle where Stefan Lev was holding out with his troops.
-Cossack attempts to storm the fortress, which was initially unsuccessful.
+Cossacks successfully stormed and captured most of the fortress and were now besieging the castle where Stefan Lew was holding out with his troops.
+Cossacks attempted to storm the fortress, which was initially unsuccessful.
 Cossacks captured Bernardine monastery and made another assault on the castle.
-They managed to lur Lev out of the castle and took the castle.
-Polish-Lithuanian forces suffered heavy losses and Lev himself was killed.
+They managed to lur Lew out of the castle and took the castle.
+Polish-Lithuanian forces suffered heavy losses and Lew himself was killed.
 Janusz Tyszkiewicz received the news about capture of Makhnivka and requested for Wiśniowiecki to deal with the rebels.

 In the evening, Wiśniowiecki attempted to quietly surround Makhnivka with his large army, but was unsuccessful.
 Kryvonis was outside Makhnivka with his cavalry where he took Wiśniowiecki by surprise in the attack, which nearly got Wiśniowiecki killed twice.
 Wiśniowiecki attempted to destroy Cossack camp at night several times, but was repulsed.
 Tyszkiewicz later requested for Wiśniowiecki to cease his attacks due to the risk of Tyszkiewicz's estate getting completely burnt by Cossacks if they prevail over Wiśniowiecki's forces.

 Aftermath

 The battle resulted in destruction of Makhnivka and weakening of the Polish-Lithuanian influence.
 More fighting shortly took place between the forces of Maksym Kryvonis and Jeremi Wiśniowiecki at Kostiantyniv and Pyliavtsi.

 According to Samiilo Velychko, Wiśniowiecki's forces in failed attacks on Makhnivka suffered 2,500 killed and Wiśniowiecki was forced to retreat.
 Wiśniowiecki was left traumatised by the experience of nearly getting killed twice in a single battle, losing his courage that he previously had in fighting Cossacks directly.

 Polish sources describe the battle differently.
 According to Polish noble report, Cossacks withdrew from Makhnivka behind a hill when Wiśniowiecki approached, organising a defense out of carts and other material.
-Wiśniowiecki launched two failed attacks, but didn't dare to attack for third time due to rain, which put Cossacks into a favourable defensive position.
+Wiśniowiecki launched two failed attacks, but didn't dare to attack for the third time due to rain, which put Cossacks into a favourable defensive position.
 Cossacks then pretended to have organised a strong defense and made their presence known with singing, but in the morning broke through to Hrytsiv.
 Some of Wiśniowiecki's forces made failed attempts to pursue the Cossacks.
 Afterwards, on Friday (3/10 July) Wiśniowiecki himself withdrew from Makhnivka.
 Later, Wiśniowiecki received the news about return of Kryvonis and his Cossacks to Makhnivka, but Wiśniowiecki didn't dare to return there.